jmcrogers/jmacs-firstgit/docs/index.md

 **This is working**

 Things to do today!
+1. ~~Create a webpage~~
-1. Make Dinner
+2. Make Dinner
-2. Clean Kitchen
+3. Clean Kitchen
-3. Call Mom
+4. Call Mom

+__Was *very usure* of how to make a webpage but it is easier than I thought__ :innocent:

+:goat: :goat: :goat: